fermmm/group-date-client-rn/README.md

 ```
 npm start
 ```
 This displays a QR.
 On Android Scan the QR with the Expo Go app.
-In IOS create an Expo account.
+In IOS create an Expo account first.
+You also need to have the server running on your local computer so the app can connect to something.

 ----